mesonbuild/meson/docs/markdown/Users.md

 If you have a project that uses Meson that you want to add to this list, please [file a pull-request](https://github.com/mesonbuild/meson/edit/master/docs/markdown/Users.md) for it.
 All the software on this list is tested for regressions before release, so it's highly recommended that projects add themselves here.
 Some additional projects are listed in the [`meson` GitHub topic](https://github.com/topics/meson).

+ - [2048.cpp](https://github.com/plibither8/2048.cpp), Fully featured terminal version of the game "2048" written in C++
+ - [Akira](https://github.com/akiraux/Akira), Native Linux App for UI and UX Design built in Vala and Gtk
  - [AQEMU](https://github.com/tobimensch/aqemu), a Qt GUI for QEMU virtual machines, since version 0.9.3
  - [Arduino sample project](https://github.com/jpakkane/mesonarduino)
  - [bolt](https://gitlab.freedesktop.org/bolt/bolt) Userspace daemon to enable security levels for Thunderbolt™ 3 on Linux